 Oversight of the Director of Academics

 Oversight of the Director of Professional Development

+Oversight of the Director of First Year

 Oversight of the Director of External Relations

-Oversight of the Director of Social Issues

 Representation of the Engineering Society to the Faculty of Engineering and Applied Science and to Queen’s University

 Supporting members of the Executive of the Engineering Society in their duties and responsibilities.

-Oversight of the Engineering and Applied Science Orientation Week, as seen in Bylaw - 10.H, Bylaw – 10.I and Policy and Policy ν.A.
+Oversight of the Engineering and Applied Science Orientation Week, as seen in Bylaw - 10.H, Bylaw – 10.I and Policy ν.A.

 Authority over the actions and conduct of the Orientation Chair, Chief FREC, FREC Committee, FREC (Frosh Regulation and Enforcement Committee) Orientation Leaders.